 You can also fit the music system onto the top of the walker which has lots of different coloured buttons that play sounds when pressed.
-If you are a parent that enjoys their peace and quiet then this can be removed, although…where’s the fun in that?
+If you are a parent that enjoys their peace and quiet then you can remove this, although…where’s the fun in that?

-Once your child is more confident in standing up by themselves then the seat can be removed so that your child can hold the handles and walk themselves around.
+Once your child is more confident in standing up by themselves then you can be remove the seat so that your child can hold the handles and walk themselves around.
 It kind of looks like they are pushing around a shopping trolley at this point.
 Just make sure that your child has the ability to stop before they crash into something.
 We are still trying to master this part.
 The ‘First Stepp’ stage is great for encouraging children to walk and is recommended for use at around the 9 month mark.

 I think Austin’s favourite thing about this product is the box that it came in, as he took a particular liking to the girl on the front.
 His emotions got the better of him and he moved in for the kiss far too early in my opinion.

-I would recommend this product to any parent who has a child who is learning to walk.
+I would recommend the Hauck Walker to any parent who has a child who is learning to walk.
 It might just be the push your child needs to master the walking stage.

 You can buy this product for £46.95 by clicking on the link below..

-Let me know if you’ve found this product to be useful for your child too.
+Let me know if you find this product to be useful for your child too.